 Archytas was an important statesman as well as philosopher.
 He studied under Philolaus of Croton, was a friend of Plato, and tutored Eudoxus.
 In addition to discoveries always attributed to him, he may be the source of several of Euclid's theorems, and some works attributed to Eudoxus and perhaps Pythagoras.
 Recently it has been shown that the magnificent Mechanical Problems attributed to (pseudo-)Aristotle were probably actually written by Archytas, making him one of the greatest mathematicians of antiquity.

 Archytas introduced "motion" to geometry, rotating curves to produce solids.
 If his writings had survived he'd surely be considered one of the most brilliant and innovative geometers of antiquity.
 He appears on Cardano's List of 12 Greatest Geniuses.
-(Euclid, Aristotle, Archimedes, Apollonius, and Ptolemy are the other Greeks on that List.)
+(Euclid, Aristotle, Archimedes, Apollonius, Ptolemy, and the physician Galen of Pergamum are the other Greeks on that List.)
 Archytas' most famous mathematical achievement was "doubling the cube" (constructing a line segment larger than another by the factor cube-root of two).
 Although others solved the problem with other techniques, Archytas' solution for cube doubling was astounding because it wasn't achieved in the plane, but involved the intersection of three-dimensional bodies.
 This construction (which introduced the Archytas Curve) has been called "a tour de force of the spatial imagination."
 He invented the term harmonic mean and worked with geometric means as well (proving that consecutive integers never have rational geometric mean).
 He was a true polymath: he advanced the theory of music far beyond Pythagoras; studied sound, optics and cosmology; invented the pulley (and a rattle to occupy infants); wrote about the lever; developed the curriculum called quadrivium; and is supposed to have built a steam-powered wooden bird which flew for 200 meters.
 Archytas is sometimes called the "Father of Mathematical Mechanics."